 After entering the domains to compare, select your “keyword type.”
 This refers to the type of search engine results you’re analyzing.

-- Organic keywords are keywords where a domain has an organic ranking within the top 100 results.
+- Organic keywords are keywords where a domain has an organic ranking within the top 100 results on Google.

 - Paid keywords are keywords where the domain is ranking through Google Ads on Google’s top 8 positions.